mit-satori/getting-started/satori-workload-manager.md

 - bjobs -w	      Use “wide” formatting for output

 If you want to check the STDOUT/STDERR of a currently running job, you can do so with the bpeek command.
 The command supports several options:

 - bpeek -J jobname	Show STDOUT/STDERR for the job you’ve most recently submitted with the name jobname
 - bpeek 12345	      Show STDOUT/STDERR for job 12345
 - bpeek -f ...
 Used with other options.
 Makes bpeek use tail -f and exit once the job completes.

 ### Scheduling Policy

 In a simple batch queue system, jobs run in a first-in, first-out (FIFO) order.
 This often does not make effective use of the system.
 A large job may be next in line to run.
 If the system is using a strict FIFO queue, many processors sit idle while the large job waits to run.
 Backfilling would allow smaller, shorter jobs to use those otherwise idle resources, and with the proper algorithm, the start time of the large job would not be delayed.
 While this does make more effective use of the system, it indirectly encourages the submission of smaller jobs.

 ### Batch Queue Policy

-The batch queue is the default queue for production work on Summit.
-Most work on Summit is handled through this queue.
+The batch queue is the default queue for production work on Satori.
 It enforces the following policies:
 Limit of (4) eligible-to-run jobs per user.
 Jobs in excess of the per user limit above will be placed into a held state, but will change to eligible-to-run at the appropriate time.
 Users may have only (100) jobs queued at any state at any time.
 Additional jobs will be rejected at submit time.